 - Keep the content up to date—content can easily slip back down the rankings as it becomes outdated, and newer, fresher content from elsewhere comes along.
 Refresh posts regularly to maintain and grow their position in the SERPs.

-You should also sign up for and regularly use Google’s Search Console to see how your website is performing on search and to fix any issues as soon as they arise.
+You should also sign up for and regularly use Google’s Search Console to see how your website is performing on search and to fix any issues as soon as they arise (here's how to set it up in the right way).

 As content on your blog grows and becomes more authoritative, this all supports the ranking of the homepage of your website for your major keywords.